All Collections

 ⚠️ Sender's name not showing

-There are certain restrictions to the sender's name based on the country you are sending the message to, i.e. US, Canada, and some other countries do not support custom sender's names.
+There are certain restrictions to the sender's name based on the country you are sending the message to, i.e., the US, Canada, and some other countries do not support custom sender's names.
 If you set the sender's name and it is not showing, there is a huge possibility that the country you are sending to does not allow the sender's name to be modified.

 ⚠️ SMS not delivered to the contact (Country-related restrictions)

 Particular countries have limitations on when SMS cannot be delivered.
-During these timelines, we will pause your SMS and will resend afterward.
+During these timelines, we will pause your SMS and will resend it afterward.

 • Armenia: Monday - Friday - No SMS delivered between 9:00 p.m. and 9:00 a.m.